cookies-xor-cream/HugoTest/content/posts/poetry/wip/fake-call-and-a-missed-escape-of-the-oxygen-thief.md

 You've got galvanised liquor,
 I've got an anodised tongue,
-So our blood types mismatch,
+so our blood types mismatch,
-And so do our eyes.
+and so do our eyes.

 You've got three there in place,
-While I'm short now a lung,
+while I'm short now a lung,
-From your stealing my air,
+from your stealing my air,
-It's anxiety-wrought.
+it's anxiety-wrought.

 Though this time around
-Our friendship was brief,
+our friendship was brief,
 I'm glad to have known you,
-Through the thick and the thin,
+through the thick and the thin,
-My dear beloved,
+my dear beloved,
-My little oxygen theif.
+my little oxygen theif.